yadayada/acd_cli/README.rst

 0.2.0
 ~~~~~
 * setuptools support
-* workaround for download of files larger than 10 GiB (no longer working)
+* workaround for download of files larger than 10 GiB
 * automatic resuming of downloads

 0.1.3